schedule-x/schedule-x/packages/calendar/README.md

 # @schedule-x/calendar

+Modern JavaScript event calendar and resource scheduler.

-This is the calendar package of Schedule-X. For documentation, please refer to: https://schedule-x.dev/
+Alternative to FullCalendar and react-big-calendar.
+For documentation, please refer to: https://schedule-x.dev/